jeji/orange_juice/README.md

+**(!)
+Currently version is still under verifying phase, DO NOT use it at this moment!
+I'm just upload files here for version control.**

 # Before you start
 - I'm not a prefesstional electronic engineer, I designed this for fun and convenience while diy Voron 3d printer
 - You will take it as your own risk for any potential damages